Alessandro-Dodon/InflationForecast/README.md

 - Uses the AR(1) model as a benchmark for evaluating more complex models.

 ### `Lasso.R`
-- Implements Lasso regression with regularization parameters tuned through experimentation and research.
+- Implements Lasso regression with regularization parameters tuned through experimentation and research insights.

 ### `Ridge.R`
 - Applies Ridge regression to handle multicollinearity, with parameters guided by research insights.